-I cannot stress enough how important it is to including some walking around Amsterdam.
+I cannot stress enough how important it is to including some walking even if you only have one day in Amsterdam.
 As it’s a city built around canals, it’s incredibly flat and easy to navigate.
-There is a logic to the canal network that you will become quickly familiar with, and it will give you the opportunity to appreciate some of the architecture and beautiful houses in Amsterdam.
+There is a logic to the canal network that you will become quickly familiar with, and it will give you the opportunity to appreciate some of the architecture and beautiful houses in Amsterdam at your own pace.

 Visit The Rijksmuseum

 If you only have time to visit one museum in Amsterdam, make it the Rijksmuseum based in Museumplein (Museum Square).
-You can either walk here, or if pushed for time take a tram.
+You can either walk here, or if pushed for time take a tram which will be included in your Amsterdam travel card.
 The Rijksmuseum is Amsterdam’s most famous museum, showcasing the city’s history in one of the grandest settings you will ever see.

 Go To Vondelpark

-If you have any energy left after all that, then why not sample a little of what Amsterdam night life has to offer.
+If you have any energy left after all that, then you will want to know what to do in amsterdam at night.
 If you haven’t stumbled across the Red Light district yet, it’s definitely a colourful place at night, but not for the faint hearted.
-My advice would be tick it off your list and go there with a tolerant attitude.
+My advice would be tick it off your list and go there with a tolerant and open minded attitude.